Associate Degree | Page 2 | Western Technical College

 Additional Admission Requirements:

-To enroll in the Surgical Technology program, first apply for admission to the College, then read the program’s Technical Standards and complete a background check.
+To enroll in the Surgical Technology program, first apply for admission to the College, then electronically sign the program's Technical Standards and complete a background check.
 You can find links to these documents below.
 In addition, you must complete the program prerequisite of General Anatomy and Physiology 10806177 with a grade of “C” or better.
 Please see the details below.

 Accreditation: